 Winter Weather Advisory Issued for Central Minnesota

-UNDATED (WJON News) -- The National Weather Service has issued a Winter Weather Advisory for Monday.
+UNDATED (WJON News) -- The National Weather Service has issued a Winter Weather Advisory for central Minnesota.

-The advisory includes Stearns, Benton and Sherburne counties along with the area to the north of St. Cloud.
-It will be in effect until 3:00 p.m.
-Monday.
+Light snow will develop over southwestern Minnesota Tuesday evening and spread eastward over central and eastern Minnesota Tuesday night into Wednesday, ending Wednesday afternoon.

-Freezing rain is expected.
-Total ice accumulations of up to one-tenth of an inch.
+Most locations within this band of snow will see 3 to 6 inches, with locally higher amounts possible.

 Get our free mobile app